 Algiers is the capital city and also the largest city in Algeria.
-Modern day Algiers is an important economic, commercial and financial hub with its own stock exchange with a capitalization of 60 million Euros.
-The city has the highest cost of living among any city in North Africa.
+Modern-day Algiers is an important economic, commercial, and financial hub with its own stock exchange with a capitalization of 60 million Euros.
+The city has the highest cost of living in any city in North Africa.
 Although tourism in Algiers is not as developed as other cities in Morocco and Tunisia, this is a major advantage for tourists wanting an ‘authentic’ Algerian experience without feeling swarmed by a crowd of tourists.
-Algiers was founded by the Ottomans with incredible history and unique attraction.
+Algiers was founded by the Ottomans with incredible history and unique attractions.
 There are numerous must-see attractions and must-do activities in this city.
-The city of Algiers offers visitors a fascinating glimpse into the past, present and future of Algeria.
+The city of Algiers offers visitors a fascinating glimpse into the past, present, and future of Algeria.

 The Notre Dame d’Afrquie (Our Lady of Africa) is a Roman Catholic Basilica located in Algiers.
 The basilica was constructed over 14 years and was inaugurated in 1872.

 The basilica contains 46 stained glass windows installed in the 19th century.
 They were blown out during a bombing of the area in April 1943 and have been restored twice since the end of World War II.
 The basilica was again damaged by the Boumerdes earthquake in 2003.
 A renovation project was initiated by Mgr Tessier (the archbishop of Algiers) in 2003, but work on the development didn’t begin until the spring of 2007.
 The renovation project took 3 years to complete.